-DBK has only few, standardised packaging sizes which are not optimised for industry use Regarding the amount of packaging utilised, DBK currently only operates with few different standardised packaging sizes, due to the current machinery in place.
-Boxes are consequently often too big or ill-fitting for the orders they are fulfilling.
+DBK has only few, standardised packaging sizes which are not optimised for industry use for the orders they are fulfilling.
 Not only does this mean packaging materials are often wasted, it also increases the risk of damaging the books.
 If books are noticeably damaged, they are typically not sold, resulting in more waste.